 - basic principles of science with force and motion

 Plus you can discuss a little bit about friction as well if you change up the apple item you’re using.
 This is when you begin to ask the “wh” questions about what they are observing and build vocabulary together.
 Building Science vocabulary at an early age can make such a huge success in your child’s educational future.

 There are so many other ways to explore science with apples from applesauce to colors of apples too!

-For the rest of the week I’ll be sharing more Apple Ideas with you on The Educators’ Spin On It so be sure to check back!
-Until then you can also play this Apple Math Game, Apple Sight Word Game or make an apple pie.
+You can also play this Counting Apples Math Game, Apple Sight Word Game or make an apple pie.
 Here’s a Kid’s Apple Pie Recipe that I made with my daughter and her friends.

 For more focus on apple science check out our playful preschool videos & dramatic play idea about Picking Apples .
 Now let me share with you a few of my favorite apple themed books to read this week too.

 It wouldn’t be apple week without a full week of books about apples.
 Here are some of our favorite apple books that we enjoy reading at our house.